 So, if a service is HIPAA eligible it’s okay to use with PHI, right?

 That’s where it gets a little complicated.
 The answer is yes, and no. Think of it this way.
-I can go to the store and get a bunch of ingredients to create a delicious Italian dinner like one I recently had at a trending restaurant.
+I can go to the store and get a bunch of ingredients to create a delicious Italian dinner like the one I recently had at a trending restaurant.
 My ingredients might be chicken cacciatore eligible in that they are what is needed to create that dish.
-But I may not know how to use and assemble them to get to that end result.
+But I may not know how to use and assemble them to get to that result.
 I may not know which technical controls to configure, or how.
 The same is true for cloud services.

 A service that is HIPAA eligible is one that is capable of being configured in a way that could meet HIPAA compliance requirements, but you have to know how to do it, it doesn’t happen ‘out of the box.’

 And it’s not just configuring it properly at deployment – you have to know how to keep it compliant for the lifetime of your application because data is not stagnant and is likely to drift in and out of compliance.
-So a service may be HIPAA eligible, but it is on the customer (or a partner they hire to help with this) to make it HIPAA compliant, which most healthcare organizations struggle with as it’s not their area of expertise… just like you can give me a kitchen counter full of food that could make chicken cacciatore, but it might not end up being that once I assemble it.
+So a service may be HIPAA-eligible, but it is on the customer (or a partner they hire to help with this) to make it HIPAA compliant, which most healthcare organizations struggle with as it’s not their area of expertise… just like you can give me a kitchen counter full of food that could make chicken cacciatore, but it might not end up being that once I assemble it.

-What goes into making a HIPAA-eligible service into a HIPAA compliant one?
+What goes into making a HIPAA-eligible service into a HIPAA-compliant one?

 You need a deep knowledge of healthcare regulations, as well as extensive cloud expertise, and the dedication and focus to stay in front of the wave of innovation by the three major cloud providers for the life of your application.
 The three have to be orchestrated together.
-You must be able to map and enable or disable technical controls available in the cloud to the various regulations in order to meet the criteria necessary to maintain compliance in your infrastructure.
+You must be able to map and enable or disable technical controls available in the cloud to the various regulations to meet the criteria necessary to maintain compliance in your infrastructure.

 What are HIPAA technical controls?

 Here is a chart with examples of some technical controls.
-If you read through you can see what they are able to control.
+If you read through you can see what they can control.
 These services are not built exclusively for healthcare – they are built to be able to store, transmit, or process data, whether for banking, retail, finance, government, or healthcare.
 That doesn’t mean it’s doing it in a way that meets the complex regulatory requirements of healthcare right ‘out of the box.’

-How does a healthcare organization know which technical control should be used to map to which regulation be it HIPAA, NIST or others?
+How does a healthcare organization know which technical control should be used to map to which regulation be it HIPAA, NIST, or others?

-- GDPR, Article 32, Section 1(a): Security of Processing – Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: The pseudonymization and encryption of personal data.
+- GDPR, Article 32, Section 1(a): Security of Processing – Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: The pseudonymization and encryption of personal data.

 So, what do these really mean?
 They mean data (PHI or PII) in transit must be secured—but the regulations don’t specify how.
-The most broadly accepted control today is to encrypt the data using Transport Layer Security (TLS) .
+The most broadly accepted control today is to encrypt the data using Transport Layer Security (TLS).
 To do that, the organization would need to determine which cloud services their team is using have the TLS option for configuration.
 Then the organization has to figure out how to enforce that for the application data flows.

-As a HITRUST certified organization, we understand the importance of protecting sensitive healthcare data and the risks and consequences that occur if the proper precautions are not put in place.
+As a HITRUST-certified organization, we understand the importance of protecting sensitive healthcare data and the risks and consequences that occur if the proper precautions are not put in place.
 Exclusive to healthcare and life sciences, we help hundreds of organizations harness healthcare data in the public cloud in a secure and compliant manner.
-As a result, these organizations can use the cloud to build innovative applications, whether transforming a member portal, building software as a medical device or using the cloud to uncover insights from a clinical trial faster.
+As a result, these organizations can use the cloud to build innovative applications, whether transforming a member portal, building software as a medical device, or using the cloud to uncover insights from a clinical trial faster.
 We don’t just understand HIPAA—we have expertise around numerous standards such as GDPR, GxP, NIST, and HITRUST.

-Our mapping and opinionated stance is visible in the software, giving you a resource for auditors as well as documentation for your team.
+Our mapping and opinionated stance are visible in the software, giving you a resource for auditors as well as documentation for your team.
 We have automated the controls, or safeguards to help maintain your compliance stature and set up alerts and remediation if you drift out of compliance.